February 28, 2023

 McCarter's Road, Ardaravan, BuncranaCo.
 Donegal, F93 CH79

-To bring forward the start date of your Maternity Benefit, you’ll have to submit to the Department of Social Protection (DSP) either a copy of your baby’s birth certificate or a letter from the hospital confirming the baby’s actual date of birth.
+To bring forward the start date of their Maternity Benefit, your employees must submit either a copy of their baby’s birth certificate or a letter from the hospital confirming the baby’s actual date of birth to the Department of Social Protection (DSP).

-If you have an adult or child dependants, the set rate of Maternity Benefit is compared to the rate of Illness Benefit that would be paid to you if you were absent from work through illness.
-The higher of the two rates is paid to you.
+If your employees have adult or child dependants, the set rate of Maternity Benefit is compared to the rate of Illness Benefit that would be paid to them if they were absent from work due to an illness.

-If you have any annual leave due or have missed bank and other public holidays, you can use these days to extend your maternity leave.
+If your employees have any annual leave due or have missed bank and other public holidays, they can use these days to extend their maternity leave.

-Once you have taken these leave days, you can apply for an additional 16 weeks of unpaid maternity leave.
-This extra unpaid maternity leave begins immediately after your 26-week period of maternity leave ends.
+Once your employees’ have taken these leave days, they can apply for an additional 16 weeks of unpaid maternity leave.
+This extra unpaid maternity leave begins immediately after their 26-week period of maternity leave ends.

-However, you can also apply for paid extra maternity leave if your baby is born before you are due to start your maternity leave.
+However, they can also apply for paid extra maternity leave if their baby is born before they are due to start their maternity leave.

-To make sure that you take the minimum 2-week maternity leave before the birth of your baby, you must start your maternity leave on the Monday before the week in which your baby is due.
-For example, if your due date is Wednesday 16 November 2024, the latest date for the start of your maternity leave is Monday 7 November 2024.
+To ensure that your employees take at least two weeks of maternity leave before the birth of their baby, they must start their maternity leave on the Monday before the week in which their baby is due.
+For example, if your employee’s due date is Saturday, 25th January 2025, the latest date for the start of their maternity leave is Monday, 13th January 2025.

-And for employers that want to offer extra maternity care to pregnant employees on top of Ireland’s Maternity Benefit, why not consider Kota?
+And if you want to offer extra maternity care to your pregnant employees on top of Ireland’s Maternity Benefit — consider Kota.

 Join Kota to streamline employee benefits management.
-You can enrol, control, pay, and scale core benefits all in one place!
+Enrol, control, pay, and scale core benefits all in one place!

 Article written by